My name is Andrea Peterson

-In the past, the majority of my words were written for The Washington Post, where I covered technology policy for three and half years, or ThinkProgress.
+In the past, I wrote a majority of my words for The Washington Post, where I covered technology policy for three and half years, or ThinkProgress.
 But you can also find some of them at Politico, Slate, Science Progress, and the Sunlight Foundation.

 A few of my greatest hits include a frontpage story from the Snowden cache about how the National Security Agency used Google's ad-tracking tech to identify targets to infect with malware, breaking news about the cryptowars while explaining to readers how encryption works, and revealing that White House Chief of Staff John Kelly's phone was hacked for months.